 It’s fairly common for fiddle players to develop allergies to rosin dust, so I’d recommend erring on the side of caution with rosining the bow.
 You can give the bow stick a gentle tap to knock any loose excess rosin off the hairs before you play.
 If you haven’t got enough rosin on your bow, you’ll notice that it doesn’t ‘connect’ well with the strings when you play, and has a tendency to skid accross the string.

 A new bow, or a newly re-haired bow, will require much more rosin initially to set it up.
 Spend a few minutes working the rosin into the hairs, making sure you include right up to both ends.

 Storing your bow

 Whenever you’re not playing, return your bow to its case for safe storage.
 Bows are surprisingly fragile and easily broken or damaged if they’re dropped.
 They’re also easily overlooked if left lying on a surface, and can easily be inadvertently knocked to the floor, or sat on if left on a chair.

 Check that the fixings in your fiddle case don’t have any rough edges, as these can wear the frog of the bow.

 Broken bow hairs

-Over time you’re likely to find that bow hairs will occasionally break. this is quite normal.
+Over time you’re likely to find that bow hairs will occasionally break.
+This is quite normal.
 If a hair breaks, grasp the loose hair firmly and break it as close to each end of the bow as possible.
-There’s no need to do anything else, unless your bow has post a large proportion of the hairs, in which case it’s time to book your bow in to be re-haired
+There’s no need to do anything else, unless your bow has lost a large proportion of the hairs, in which case it’s time to book your bow in to be re-haired.

 Cleaning your bow